logan-montellimard-braga/dotfiles/README.md

 Feel free to do whatever you want to do with it, I just git them as backup and sharing purposes.

-You can contact me at <braga dot logan at gmail dot com> if you need anything.
+You can contact me at <contact@loganbraga.fr> if you need anything.

 At the time of the current commit, I am using:
 BSPWM / XMonad